AngeloAntona/MiniLabSynth/README.md

 ## Functionalities overview

 My code implements a 'synthesizer' that allows playing rhythmically and harmonically rich songs even if you're a soloist.
 This goal is achieved through the use of various oscillators, an arpeggiator, and a set of percussion instruments.
 Sounds can be combined at will by the user, who can use standard presets or create their own and save them in the cloud (Firebase).
+You can find a video demonstration [here](youtube.com).
 More details are provided below.

 ![Legend](ReadmeResources/Legend.png)